g8toparadise/LowTechSensorFil/README.md

 # LowTechSensorFil

+/!\ This is a test and there is a major flow in the design, please do not use

 This is a basic filament runout sensor, it is designed to be used with
  - D2F-L Omron sensor
  - 2 5*3 nodimium magnets